Xiamen Special Economic Zone

 Xiamen Special Economic Zone (厦门经济特区 (Xiàmén Jīngjì Tèqū, Ē-mn̂g Keng-chè Te̍k-khu)), established in October 1980, is one of the five special economic zones in the People's Republic of China.
 Originally comprising a territory of 2.5 km^{2} in Xiamen City, it was expanded to 131 km^{2} in 1984, covering the entire Xiamen Island, which comprises Huli District and Siming District excluding Gulangyu.

 Haicang and Xinglin districts were designated "Taiwan Businessmen Investment Zones" on 20 May 1989, and Jimei District was designated in 1992.
 Foreign investment enjoys the same economic policies as in the special economic zone.

 Geography

-Xiamen is in southeastern Fujian, China, beside the Taiwan Strait.
+Xiamen is in southeastern Fujian (Minnan), China, beside the Taiwan Strait.
 The Kinmen Islands administered by Taiwan lie roughly 10 km away.
 Xiamen is next to Hong Kong, Macau and Taiwan.
 Xiamen has a good harbor, with a depth of 12 meters or more.
 The harbor is wide and rarely foggy or frozen and less silted, so cargo ships can enter and leave at essentially any time.
 Since the Ming and Qing dynasties, Xiamen has been one of the important ports for foreign transportation and trade in China.
 The Xiamen Special Economic Zone, which originally covered a boundary of 2.5 km^{2} in Xiamen City, was expanded to 131 km^{2} in 1984, encompassing the whole Xiamen Island, including Huli District and Siming District.